IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 The development tasks for a development initiative are:

-1. The team branches off an *epic* branch, e.g. *epic/epic1234*, from the Git tag representing the current production version of the application, which is at this point the most stable configuration.
+1. The team creates an *epic* branch, e.g. *epic/epic1234*, from the Git tag representing the current production version of the application, which is at this point the most stable configuration.
 This process provides them isolation of the codebase from any other ongoing changes for the next iteration(s).

 2. Based on how the work items are distributed between the developers, a feature branch is created according to pre-defined naming conventions such as *epic/epic1234/feature4*, *epic/epic1234/feature5* based on the *epic/epic1234* branch.